bytemania/stats_CA1/answers.md

 Z score acummulated value for the value 0.39 = .09772 So bigger than 0.39 is 1 - 0.9772 = 0.0228

-In 100 beers we have the probability of 100 * 0.0228 = 2.28 bottles to contain more than 0.39L.
+In 100 bottles we have the probability of 100 * 0.0228 = 2.28 bottles to contain more than 0.39L.

 ## 2. Descriptive statistics (6 marks)
 Use the `salary.rds` dataset from the lecture 1